JeodC/EmulationStation-Tools/README.md

 # EmulationStation Tools
 A collection of python scripts I wrote for various use cases as well as desktop icons for some retro handhelds.
+Examples come from `Sega Mega Drive & Genesis Classics` collection.

 ## Parser
 A simple python script to parse gamelist.xml files and output what tags are missing from each game found.

-Usage: ```python parser.py``` and type your roms directory e.g. ```\\RG351P\roms```.
+Usage: `python parser.py` and type your roms directory e.g. `\\RG351P\roms`.
 The script will only scan the first subdirectory, not nested subdirectories.
 Look for output.txt files in a folder created next to wherever you put _parser.py_.

 Example output file _genesis_output.txt_:
 ```